 Here are some of the most common ones you’ll want to prepare for:

-If a military member is the one being served the divorce papers, they may be unable to file a formal response or attend court hearings for significant periods of time.
-Under the Servicemembers Civil Relief Act, or SCRA, the military member can even request a “stay” on the case, which puts the proceedings on hold for at least 90 days.
-They can request extensions after that, should they still be on duty or unable to leave their post.
+If military personnel are the ones being served the divorce papers, they may be unable to file a formal response or attend court hearings for significant periods of time.
+Under the Servicemembers Civil Relief Act or SCRA, the service member can even request a “stay” on the case, which puts the military divorce proceedings on hold for at least 90 days.
+They can request extensions after that if they are still on duty or unable to leave their post.

 Military Divorce FAQs